 The Pirate Party (Piratpartiet) was founded in Sweden on January 1st, 2006, and has since constantly fought for a better world, free of oppression and censorship.
-We are running for the general elections on March 22nd, 2015.

 We live in a time which is unique in the history of mankind.
 Never before have so many had the possibility of communicating so easily with each other.
 Never before have so many had such access to knowledge.
 Never before has the spreading of information led to such fast paced technological, cultural and financial progress, which has also opened so many possibilities for participation and democracy.